georgiaturner/rl_twitter/README.md

 # rl_twitter
 Code for 'A computational model of reward learning and habits on social media'

-This code contains three main folders.
+This repository contains three main folders.

 **01-clean_data** contains scripts to clean and pre-process the datasets, and save the processed versions for use in modelling.